brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Benchmarks
 ======

-All flags are tested with Benchmark.py script.
-See the work-in-progress [Benchmarks.md](https://github.com/brucethemoose/Minecraft-Performance-Flags-Benchmarks/blob/main/Benchmarks.md).
+~~All flags are tested with Benchmark.py script.
+See the work-in-progress [Benchmarks.md](https://github.com/brucethemoose/Minecraft-Performance-Flags-Benchmarks/blob/main/Benchmarks.md).~~

+Note: I do not test my flags anymore for reasons, though they still are very similar to @brucethemoose's

 <br/>